 - Radiant flame provided by gas is probably the easiest, cleanest, and most economical choice.
 However, you may sacrifice some of the desired flavor that wood and coal can provide.

-- Ovens fired by wood alone provide a signature flavor, but there are some considerations to keep in mind when choosing this model.
+- Wood burning pizza ovens fired by wood alone provide a signature flavor, but there are some considerations to keep in mind when choosing this type.
 Wood is a renewable resource, but it is labor intensive to feed the fire and clean out the ashes.
 Burning it also requires a large storage area and ready access to a convenient source may prove difficult.

-- Ovens that are coal-fired have longer burn times and storage and labor worries are decreased, because coal doesn't have to be split and it take up less space than wood.
+- Wood-fired pizza ovens that are coal-fired have longer burn times and storage and labor worries are decreased, because coal doesn't have to be split and it take up less space than wood.
 Coal is not a renewable resource, however, and it doesn't burn as cleanly as wood.

-- Units with gas-assist often provide heat through dual burners, one being a thermostatically controlled infrared burner that runs beneath the ceramic floor of the oven.
+- Hearth ovens with gas-assist often provide heat through dual burners, one being a thermostatically controlled infrared burner that runs beneath the ceramic floor of the oven.
 The other is a manually-controlled burner that creates a wall of radiant flames.